sigbit/mcp-auth-proxy/README.md

 That's it!
 Your HTTP endpoint is now available at `https://{your-domain}/mcp`.

-- Don't want the proxy to manage TLS?
-Add `--no-auto-tls` so you can terminate TLS elsewhere or keep the backend on plain HTTP.

 - stdio (when a command is specified): MCP endpoint is https://{your-domain}/mcp.
 - SSE/HTTP (when a URL is specified): MCP endpoint uses the backend’s original path (no conversion).